mirage/irmin/src/irmin-pack-tools/README.md

 The second argument is the path to a `.ttf` file, necessary to know which font to use when printing strings.

-The third argument is an int, the `nth` commit stored in the index of the store that will be showned first.
+The third argument is an int, the `nth` commit stored in the index of the store that will be shown first.

 Once the program is launched, you can:
 - Navigate through the indexed commits using the left and right arrows.